-The final exam for this class is comprehensive and it will occur on the last Wednesday of class.
-I will give you three hours to complete the exam, to build in an additional hour, in case you need it.
-The exam will cover all the material covered in the class.
+The final exam for this class is comprehensive and it will occur on the last Friday of class.
+It will take about two to three hours and will cover all the material covered in the class with an emphasis on the last week's assignments.